medic/cht-core/README.md

 ## Help

 Join our [Google Group](https://groups.google.com/forum/#!forum/medic-developers) or file an issue on Github.
+You can also post questions, and look for answers, on our [AnswerHub site](http://medicmobile.cloud.answerhub.com/).

 ## Build Status